nemesis122/Wiki-ARC-from-AuxXxilium/Settings:-Bios-and-UEFI.md

   - Set onboard SATA Controller to AHCI Mode
   - Disable Fastboot/Quiet Boot
   - Disable Secure Boot
-  - Enable Above 4G Decoding
   - Use USB Stick as first Boot device

 ### Recommended for Native Installation

   - Use UEFI (if possible)
+  - Enable Above 4G Decoding (possible that your Hardware need to disable it)
   - Disable C1E Support (to support higher ACPI states, not on every Board needed)
   - Optional: Disable all unused Devices - DSM only can handle 8 PCI Strings